-2. After a test is completed, go to the Metrics tab to find the Interactive Path Flow (IPF) visualization.
-Remember, IPFs are only generated for web-based experiences (mobile and desktop) when contributors navigate across at least two screens within the experience.
+2. After a test is completed, go to the Metrics tab to find the Interactive Path Flow that charts the paths contributors took for each task.
+Remember, IPFs are generated only for web-based experiences (mobile and desktop) and only when contributors navigate across at least two screens within the experience.

-3. The search results are generated from a large amount of backend data.
-As you start to type a query, the search bar returns results for web pages participants visited where the search term appeared in the URL or page title.
+3. A search through the Search bar pulls results from a large amount of backend data.
+As you start to type a query, the Search bar returns results for webpages that contributors visited where the search term appeared in the URL or page title.